Honoring the life and work of Canada’s former Minister for Finance, James M. Flaherty, the objectives of this program are as follows;

 It is the aim of the Foundation to support preeminent scholars and academics who are leaders, or future leaders, in their academic or post-academic professional field, and to this end, awards are made on two levels:

 - If you are an established senior researcher or academic, and taking part-time sabbatical-style leave from your academic appointments, you may be eligible for the Flaherty Visiting Professorship.
-This award could support you making a trip as a Visiting Professor for up to twelve weeks in a university department in Canada / Ireland where you will collaborate in both research and teaching.
+This award could support you making a trip as a Visiting Professor for eight to twelve weeks in a university department in Canada / Ireland where you will collaborate in both research and teaching.

 - If you are a PhD student or post-doctoral academic in the early stages of your research career, you may be eligible for the Flaherty Research Scholarship.
 This award supports a short research visit of four to six weeks, and is designed to help scholars make contacts with researchers working in related research topics, with a view to widening and deepening the scholar’s research horizons, ideally leading to continued collaboration in future research.